JavaMuller/hive-test-harness/README.md

 ## Running on remote clusters

-Run on a remote by setting the active profile (eg `-Dspring.profiles.active=remote`) and updating `src/main/resources/application-remote.properties`
+Run on a remote cluster by setting the active profile (eg `-Dspring.profiles.active=remote`) and updating `src/main/resources/application-remote.properties`

 Once the jar has been deployed to the remote cluster, you can execute the following...